Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **A translator** (optional)
     You can bring a translator or a German-speaking friend.
 I recommend [Red Tape Translation](/out/red-tape-translation-interpreter).
 [Relocation consultants](/guides/relocation-agency-in-berlin) and [immigration lawyers](/guides/english-speaking-lawyers-berlin) can also translate for you.

-The appointment takes 15 to 60 minutes.[^4] You spend most of that time in the waiting room.

-The *[[Ausländerbehörde]]* employee will ask you questions in German.
-They will ask about your height, your eye colour, and the size of your apartment.[^1]
+The appointment takes around 15 minutes.[^4] They call your number on the screen, you meet your case worker, give your documents, and answer a few questions.
+They ask you questions in German about your height, your eye colour, and the size of your apartment.[^1]

-If they approve your permanent residence, they must print the plastic card.
+If they approve your permanent residence, you must pay the 109€ to 147€ fee.[^44] They will give you a plastic payment card.
+Bring it to the payment machine and pay the fee.
+The fee is [tax-deductible](/glossary/steuerlich%20absetzbar), so keep the receipt.
+After you paid, you can leave.

+They must print your permanent residence card.
 This takes a few weeks.
+You will get a second appointment to pick up the card.
+They will not mail the card to you.[^67]

 You might get a temporary certificate while you wait.[^31] It allows you to stay in Germany, but it's not a valid travel document.
 It does not allow you to re-enter Germany.
+If you have a *[[Fiktionsbescheinigung]]*, they can extend it until your second appointment date.[^68]

 **[What happens at the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#during-your-appointment)**